chickenbane/kotlin-guides/interop.md

 Every non-primitive parameter, return, and field type in a public API should have a nullability annotation.
 Non-annotated types are interpreted as ["platform" types](https://kotlinlang.org/docs/reference/java-interop.html#null-safety-and-platform-types) which have ambiguous nullability.

 JSR 305 package annotations could be used to set up a reasonable default but are currently discouraged.
 They require an opt-in flag to be honored by the compiler and conflict with Java 9's module system.
+Instead, use the annotations provided by the [support library](https://developer.android.com/studio/write/annotations.html).

 # Kotlin (for Java consumption)